elastic/kibana/packages/kbn-handlebars/README.md

 # @kbn/handlebars

 A custom version of the handlebars package which, to improve security, does not use `eval` or `new Function`.
-This means that templates can't be compiled in advance and hence, rendering the templates is a lot slower.
+This means that templates can't be compiled into JavaScript functions in advance and hence, rendering the templates is a lot slower.

+## Limitations

+- Only the following compile options are supported:
+  - `knownHelpers`
+  - `knownHelpersOnly`
+  - `strict`
+  - `assumeObjects`
+  - `noEscape`
+  - `data`

+- Only the following runtime options are supported:
+  - `helpers`
+  - `blockParams`
+  - `data`

+The [Inline partials](https://handlebarsjs.com/guide/partials.html#inline-partials) handlebars template feature is currently not supported by `@kbn/handlebars`.

 ## Implementation differences